awsdocs/aws-global-accelerator-dev-guide/doc_source/using-byoip.md

 ## Create an accelerator with your IP addresses<a name="using-byoip.create-accelerator"></a>

+Now you can create an accelerator with your IP addresses\.
+If you brought one address range to AWS, you can assign one IP address to your accelerator\.
+If you brought two address ranges, you can assign one IP address from each address range to your accelerator\.

 You have several options for creating an accelerator using your own IP addresses for the static IP addresses:
-+ **Use Global Accelerator console to create an accelerator\.** For more information, see [ Creating or updating a standard accelerator](about-accelerators.md#about-accelerators.creating-editing) and [ Creating or updating a custom routing accelerator](about-custom-routing-accelerators.md#about-custom-routing-accelerators.creating-editing)\.
++ **Use Global Accelerator console to create an accelerator\.** For more information, see [ Creating or updating a standard accelerator](about-accelerators.creating-editing.md) and [ Creating or updating a custom routing accelerator](about-custom-routing-accelerators.md#about-custom-routing-accelerators.creating-editing)\.
 + **Use the Global Accelerator API to create an accelerator\.** For more information, including examples of using the CLI, see [ CreateAccelerator](https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateAccelerator.html) and [ CreateCustomRoutingAccelerator](https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateCustomRoutingAccelerator.html) in the AWS Global Accelerator API Reference\.